oscar8a/pollapp-frontend/README.md

 ### Installation
 First, I will begin with the Back end setup.
 The repo for that is here: [Back-End Polling App](https://github.com/ozkr8a/pollapp-backend)

-Setting up the Rails API:
+## Setting up the Rails API:
-1. make sure the database is created by running `rails db:create`.
+A new terminal will need to be opened for each server.
+Make sure the database is created by running `rails db:create`

-2. Start up the Rails Server `rails server`.
+1. Start up the Rails Server `rails server`

-### `npm start`
+2. Start Redis Server:    `redis-server`
+3. Start Sidekiq: `bundle exec sidekiq`

+## Launching the Front-End App

-Runs the app in the development mode.<br />
+1. `npm start` runs the app in the development mode.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any link errors in the console.

-This is for the Front end part only.